Key takeaways:

 The FDA is expected to provide a response on subcutaneous Leqembi by August 31, 2025.

 Edema (fluid buildup) is a common complication of congestive heart failure (CHF), liver disease, and kidney disease.
 Traditional diuretics can help remove excess fluid.
-But they often require oral or intravenous (IV) administration.
+But they’re often taken by mouth or infused into a vein.
 This can delay relief in acute situations due to the time required for administration and absorption.
 A new treatment, bumetanide nasal spray, could offer a fast, non-invasive option that could even be administered at home.

 Bumetanide nasal spray is designed to provide rapid diuretic effects by delivering the medication through the nasal passages.
 This allows it to enter the bloodstream more quickly than standard oral diuretics (water pills).
 During clinical trials, bumetanide nasal spray worked just as well as IV bumetanide, which is typically used when oral diuretics fail.
 It was also absorbed at a more reliable rate compared to oral bumetanide.